 The trident, or three-pronged spear, was Poseidon’s sacred symbol.
 During the Titanomachy, the Cyclopes gave it to him as a gift.
 When he strikes the earth with the trident, he has the potential to cause tsunamis and earthquakes.

 Poseidon’s sacred animals were the horse, the dolphin, and the Cretan bull.
 The horse represented bravery and beauty.
 When he wanted to seduce a woman, he transformed into a horse.
 Many of his offspring were horses, the most famous of which was Pegasus, the winged horse.

 Along with the dolphin, other fish appear to be Poseidon’s sacred animals, such as a winged Hippocampus (Sea horse), which can be seen in Rome’s Trevi Fountain.

 The Cretan bull was one of his sacred animals as well as a symbol of a whole civilization, the Minoan civilization.
 He gave it to Minos, King of Crete, and made his wife, Pasiphae, fall in love with it and sleep with it.
 She gave birth to Minotaur, a monstrous creature, as a result of this incident.
 Furthermore, Poseidon’s sacred plants were the pine tree and wild celery, which were given to the winners of the god’s Isthmian Games as a crown.

 Roles and Responsibilities

-As one of the strongest gods, Poseidon had many roles and responsibilities.
-This is attested by the epithet Eurykleion or Eurymedon that he had, which means wide-ruling.
+Poseidon, as one of the most powerful gods, had many roles and responsibilities.
+His epithet Eurykleion or Eurymedon, which means “wide-ruling,” attests to this.

 Myths about Poseidon